Articles

 Wales Deserves World-Class Digital Health Leadership.
 Here Is What That Looks Like

 England's NHS App has 39 million users.
-Wales's was described as 'mired in delay, non-delivery.'
+The equivalent at Digital Health and Care Wales (DHCW): 'mired in delay, non-delivery.'
 Same country.
 Same health service model.
-Same technology.
 The difference is who leads.
 England hired a Credit Suisse technologist.
 Wales promoted from within.
-The research on why this matters is overwhelming.

 £8.94 Million on Consultants.
 Nine Programmes Still Failing